cbrwizard/current-locale/readme.md

 If you do not provide any options, this function will return whatever browser says about current locale, which is usually right.

+## Isomorphic
+It supports isomorphic apps.
+When `navigator` is undefined, it returns fallbackLocale you passed.

 ## Browser support
 All modern browsers and even some IEs.